 How to Use PowerPoint Layouts

 A PowerPoint slide layout is simply a set of placeholders on a slide.
-Despite the simplicity of this feature, it's one of the most important tools to design presentations quickly and effectively.
+Despite the simplicity, it's one of the most important tools to design presentations quickly and effectively.

-One option for building a presentation is to build each of them from the bottom up.
+One option for building a presentation is to build each one from the bottom up.
 You'd go to the Insert tab and draw content boxes on the slide.
 However, this is a waste of time.
 PowerPoint slide layouts automate this step with pre-built sets of content placeholders.
 Using PowerPoint layouts also leads to more consistent slide design.

 Most PowerPoint themes include a variety of slide layouts.
 Having multiple layout options gives choices for starting points when designing your own content.